jsr029/Rakotonirina_JeanSebastien_14_06092022/README.md

 1. Type "yarn install" to install HRnet application
 2. If an error about styled-components appears, type "yarn add styled-components"
-3. Idem with @emotion/unitless, type "yarn add @emotion/unitless"
-4. Open it by "npm start" in vscode terminal or in cmd administrator console
+3. Open it by "npm start" in vscode terminal or in cmd administrator console

-3. Use lighthouse browser devtools to audit it
+4. Use lighthouse browser devtools to audit it

 ## jQuery folder contains the same app written in jQuery